zero-to-prod/service-model/README.md

 ## Usage

-This package provides a way to describe a model using a schema.
+This package provides a way to describe attributes on a model.
-By passing an associative array to the models' constructor, the values are automatically cast based on the schema on the model.
+By passing an associative array to the models' constructor, the attributes are automatically handled based on the schema defined on the model.

-Custom typecast for getting and setting can be registered in the schema.
+Custom typecasts can be registered in the schema.

 ```php
 $order = new Order(['id' => '1', 'name' => 'John Doe']);